Daichi Kamada: Return to Eintracht Frankfurt

-Following the World Cup, he regained his first team place and began rotating in either centre–midfield position and attacking midfield position.
-Kamada had to wait until 7 February 2023 when he scored in the last 16 of the DFB–Pokal, in a 4–2 win against SV Darmstadt 98.
+Following the World Cup, he regained his place in the first team and began rotating in either the centre–midfield or attacking midfield positions.
+Kamada had to wait until 7 February 2023 when he scored in the last 16 of the DFB–Pokal, in a 4–2 win against Darmstadt 98.
 However, Kamada faced criticism by Frankfurter Rundschau for his lack of form, which saw him struggle to score goals.
 In the semi–finals of the DFB–Pokal, he scored his first goal in almost three months, in a 3–2 win against Stuttgart to help Eintracht Frankfurt reach the final.
 After the match, Frankfurter Rundschau, who have been critical of Kamada's performance, reviewed positively towards his performance.
 He then scored two goals in two matches between 13 May 2023 and 20 May 2023 against Mainz 05 and Schalke 04.
 Kamada made his last appearance for the club, starting the match, in a 2–0 loss against RB Leipzig in the DFB–Pokal final.
 At the end of the 2022–23 season, he made 47 appearances and scoring 16 times in all competitions.
 Between 2022 and 2023, Kamada's future at Eintracht Frankfurt was speculated by local newspaper.
 Frankfurter Rundschau, with his contract expiring at the end of the 2022–23 season.
 This led to Eintracht Frankfurt began opening a contract negotiations in effort to keep the player.
-He was linked with a move to European clubs, such as, Benfica, Borussia Dortmund, FC Barcelona and Atlético Madrid.
+He was linked with a move to European clubs, such as, Benfica, Borussia Dortmund, Barcelona and Atlético Madrid.
 It was confirmed on 13 April 2023 that Kamada would be leaving the club.